-FIU-IND has a compliance section to act as nodal point for enforcing compliance and for corrective action in cases of non-compliance.
-The compliance section monitored submission of reports, data quality in reports as well as infrastructure issues such as strength of AML team, status of computerization and installation of AML software, etc. Information emerging from investigations conducted by law enforcement agencies was also used to identify suspected cases of non-compliance with reporting obligations.
+FIU-IND has a Compliance Vertical headed by an Additional Director to act as nodal point for enforcing compliance and for corrective action in cases of non-compliance.
+This Vertical monitored submission of reports, data quality in reports as well as infrastructure issues such as strength of AML team, status of computerization and installation of AML software, etc. Information emerging from investigations conducted by law enforcement agencies was also used to identify suspected cases of non-compliance with reporting obligations.
 Information culled out from STRs was also used to examine if other reporting entities had also examined and reported these transactions.
 Advisories were issued to reporting entities on problem areas suggesting corrective action.
 Reporting entities suspected of lagging behind were selected for review on the basis of comparison of their performance with peers.
 The performance of these selected entities was monitored during the year, to assess if their performance showed improvement or whether further interventions were required.

-FIU-INDIA has signed MOU with RBI and is in the process of signing MOUs with other Regulators.
+FIU-INDIA has signed MOU with all the three principal Regulators i.e. RBI, SEBI and IRDA.
 This has enabled a regular and structured exchange of information between RBI and FIU-INDIA, resulting in better compliance monitoring.

-During the year, 208 advisories were issued to reporting entities highlighting problem areas and advising them to improve their compliance under PMLA.
-In one case, fine was imposed by FIU-IND on a reporting entity which has filed appeal before PML Tribunal.
+During the year, 594 advisories were issued to reporting entities highlighting problem areas and advising them to improve their compliance under PMLA.
+In 2 cases fines were imposed by FIU-IND under section 13 of the PMLA.